MattDrivenDev/FSharp.ServiceStack.Mono/README.md

 Phew!

+## 'with mysql'

+This branch of the repository uses a MySql database, which is provisioned using the same `puppet` scripts - the deployment of the database objects is done using the `shell` provisioner (configured in the `VagrantFile`).
+Communication with the MySql database uses standard `ADO.NET` with the [FsSql](https://github.com/mausch/FsSql) F# wrapper - via the official [MySql Connector/Net](http://dev.mysql.com/downloads/connector/net/).
+Both are pulled in via NuGet packages.

 ## Instructions

 You'll need to ensure that you have [Oracle Virtual Box](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/) installed first.
 Plus obviously some **.NET** and **F#** development tools/libraries.